itmaybejj/editoria11y-squarespace-inject/README.md

 ## To use
 * Open the "Settings > Advanced > Code Injection" page in your site configuration.
-* Paste the complete contents of the code.html file into the "Footer" field.
+* Paste the *contents* of [code.html](https://github.com/itmaybejj/editoria11y-squarespace-inject/blob/main/code.html) into the "Footer" field.
 * Press "Save" at the top left of the page.
 The preview will reload, and hopefully the Editoria11y toggle will appear.